Polyurethane Clear Coat: Why it's the #1 aftermarket upgrade for your car

 It's not all bad news, because you can actually upgrade your clear coat for less than almost any other significant investment in your car!

 Durabak Clear Coat is thirty times thicker than OEM clear coat.
 3, 0, THIRTY.
 But it's not just thicker, it's UV resistant.
 It's totally flexible and impact resistant.
 So instead of being brittle like a flake of glass it's like translucent rubber that flexes and gives.
-So if your Durabak clear coat get's a hit or a scratch it's not going to lift, peel and expose a delicate colored coat - it's there to stay!
+So if your Durabak clear coat get's a hit or a scratch it's not going to lift, peel and expose a delicate colored coat, and of course, it is a waterproof clear coat thats there to stay!

 So how much does it cost?